-"Over the past few years, earnings growth has broadly kept pace with house price growth, which means that the ratio of house prices to average earnings (HPER) has remained relatively stable, albeit at a high level.
-At the end of 2020, the UK First Time Buyer (FTB) house price to earnings ratio stood at 5.2, close to 2007's record high of 5.4, and well above the long run average of 3.7.
+"House price growth has exceeded earnings growth over the past year and the ratio of house prices to average earnings (HPER) has increased to a record high.
+In the third quarter of this year, the UK First Time Buyer (FTB) house price to earnings ratio stood at 5.5, above the previous high of 5.4 in 2007, and well above the long run average of 3.8.